OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 2
 ### Benefit
+You structurally assign responsibilities for software security activities.

 ### Activity
 In a next maturity level, you want to increase your confidence in the capability of your suppliers for software security.
 The most effective way to achieve this is to discuss concrete responsibilities and expectations from your suppliers (and your own organisation) and build these into the agreement (contract) with the supplier.
 These responsibilities can specify specific quality requirements or particular tasks to be performed, and minimal service can be detailed in a Service Level Agreement (SLA).
 For quality, this may mean that they will deliver software that is protected against the OWASP Top 10 and in case issues are detected, these will be fixed.
 For tasks, they might have to perform continuous static code analysis, or perform an independent penetration test before a major release.
 An agreement should also stipulate liabilities (and caps) in case an important issue arises.